jasonkarns/packfiles/README.md

 npm goggles for your package: see what files npm sees &ndash; tiny cli utility to list the files npm will include in its published tarball.

+Tired of running `npm pack` just so you can `tar -tf <your-package>.tgz` to see the files included in the tarball?
+No longer!

 ## usage

 Simplest usage is via `npx`: